n-lagomarsini/geotools/docs/user/tutorial/raster/jaiext.rst

 .. note:: *OperationDescriptor* is a class describing the parameters to set for executing a JAI/JAI-EXT operation.

-In order to avoid exceptions when replacing the *OperationDescriptor* associated to a JAI/JAI-EXT operation, users should take care om how to launch a JAI/JAI-EXT operation:
+In order to avoid exceptions when replacing the *OperationDescriptor* associated to a JAI/JAI-EXT operation, users should take care on how to launch a JAI/JAI-EXT operation:

 #.
 Using a *ParameterBlock* instance, which does not provide the same checks present in the *ParameterBlockJAI* class which may lead to unexpected exceptions.
 Here is an example